itpp-labs/odoo-development/docs/dev/__openerp__.py.rst

 version
 -------

+*Note: whenever you change version, you have to add a record in* :doc:`changelog.rst <changelog.rst>`

 The `x.y.z` version numbers follow the semantics `breaking.feature.fix`:

   * `x` increments when the data model or the views had significant